-Dr. Peter Markov is an Arlington Kids Dentist and provides some recommendations to improve oral health for mothers and their babies.
+Dr. Peter Markov is a pediatric dentist in Arlington, Northern Virginia and provides some recommendations to improve oral health for mothers and their babies.

 Understand that Tooth Formation Starts early

 Even though a baby is born with no teeth visible (most of the time), it doesn't mean they haven't started developing.
 Tooth formation usually begins in the second trimester and a newborn has 20 primary teeth present in their jaw at birth.